4 Time Series Tools

 components() %>% autoplot()+ theme_classic()

 fable allows us to construct this model easily by using the model() function.
 This function will allow us to estimate a variety of time series models, so we will be using it regularly.
 The particular model we are running is STL, hence the use of the STL() function within the model() function.
 We define the model by specifying the dependent variable (i.e., average_price) followed by a tilde (~) and the components.
-As you can see, the window argument in the trend() function is set to a relatively large value and the season() function specifies \(51\) weeks to capture the yearly seasonality.
+As you can see, the window argument in the trend() function is set to a relatively large value.
 By doing this the moving average reflects the general direction of the series and avoids the small fluctuations of the data.
-The robust parameter is set to true to make the fitting process less sensitive to outliers or influential data points.
-You can learn more about this function in Chapter 3 of Hyndman (2021).
+The season() function specifies \(51\) weeks to capture the yearly seasonality.
+Finally, the robust parameter is set to true to make the fitting process less sensitive to outliers or influential data points.
+Experiment by changing the window parameter to see how the decomposition changes.
+You can learn more about decomposition and these functions in Chapter 3 of Hyndman (2021).

 As shown above, the trend is increasing, and the seasonal component confirms low levels at the beginning of the year and high levels in the summer.
 These are two general patterns that determine the price of avocados in California and provide valuable insight to share with Chilango’s Kitchen.